The Little Street

 About this painting

 One of only two surviving Vermeer cityscapes, The Little Street depicts a modest Delft street with weathered brick façades, a woman sewing in a doorway, and children playing on the pavement.
+Painted around 1658, it is remarkable for its time as a portrait of ordinary houses rather than a grand civic monument.

 The location